ETHZ-RobotX/SuperMegaBot/docs/core-software/installation_core.md

 {: .smb-mention }

-To install ***rosdep*** package run the following terminal commands in order, unless you did not do in the ROS installation step.
+To install ***rosdep*** package run the following terminal commands in order, unless you did so already during the ROS installation.

 ```bash
 sudo apt-get install python3-rosdep